 | Will I receive documentation of my vaccine/a vaccine card?

 When you receive your COVID-19 vaccination, you will be given a vaccine card as documentation.
 The card will contain your name and birthdate, vaccine manufacturer and lot number, as well as, where the vaccine was administered and the date the vaccine was given to you.
 It is important to hold onto this card because it may serve several important purposes in the future.
 It is recommended to take a picture or scan of the card and keep the original in a safe place.

 | Will I be required to get vaccinated for work?

 It depends.
 The federal government does not mandate vaccination for individuals.
 However, for certain essential employees, a state, local government, or employer may require or mandate that workers be vaccinated as a matter of state or other law.
 Check with your employer to see if they have any rules that apply to you.

 | Is the vaccine safe since it was developed so quickly?

 Yes.
 The U.S. Food and Drug Administration (FDA) approves a vaccine for use only if there is enough data to suggest that it is safe and effective; this is after clinical trials have been conducted with thousands of people of various ages, races, and ethnicities and when its benefits outweigh any risks.
-Every study and every phase of every trial was carefully reviewed and approved by a safety board and the FDA.
+Every study and every phase of every trial was carefully reviewed and approved by a safety board and the FDA, currently under Emergency Use Authorization (EUA).
 The process was transparent and rigorous, with continual oversight and expert approval.
 The FDA will continue to monitor and oversee vaccine production to ensure all safety protocols are followed.
 The FDA and CDC also collect and analyze information from reports of any side effects that may occur after a vaccine has been licensed.
 CDC developed a smartphone-based tool, v-safe, to identify any safety issues with COVID-19 vaccines.
-Download
+Register

 | Will the COVID-19 vaccine alter my DNA?